Samsung 970 EVO Plus vs 980: Which is Best?

 The below image shows the Random 1GiB Q1T1 performance of both drives

 By looking at the read/write and random speeds of both drives, as I said earlier in this investigation, you won’t see much of a difference.
-But if you look closely, you can see that 970 pro slightly work better than 980.
+But looking closely, you can see that 970 pros slightly work better than 980.

 So then, we will check the manufacturer’s specs regarding these drives.